 The DNS instructions in RFC1034 (section 3.6.2) state that, if a CNAME record is present at a node, no other data should be present.
 This ensures the data for a canonical name and its aliases cannot be different.
 Because an apex domain requires NS records and usually other records like MX to make it work, setting a CNAME at the apex would break the "no other data should be present" rule.

-In general, the problem with apex domains happens when they fail to redirect to their
+In general, the problem with apex domains happens when they fail to redirect to their www equivalents (

 example.com points nowhere instead of pointing to

 www.example.com).
-A couple of workaround options exist:
+Two workaround options exist:

-- Only use Fastly for API or AJAX calls, images, and other static assets (e.g., serve
+- only use Fastly for API or AJAX calls, images, and other static assets (e.g., serve

 example.comyourself and CNAME to Fastly for assets at

-- Redirect from the apex domain to the version proxied by Fastly (e.g., redirect any requests for
+- redirect from the apex domain to the version proxied by Fastly (e.g., redirect any requests for

-Neither of these workarounds, however, are ideal.
+Neither workaround, however, is ideal.